-Uttarakhand: Three dead, four missing as houses collapse due to heavy rain in Pithoragarh
+Uttarakhand: Four dead as houses collapse due to heavy rain in Pithoragarh

 The district magistrate said that the toll could increase.

-Three children died after houses collapsed due to heavy rain in Dharchula sub-division of Uttarakhand’s Pithoragarh on Sunday night, PTI reported.
-Four more people are missing.
+Four people, including three children, died after houses collapsed due to heavy rain in Dharchula sub-division of Uttarakhand’s Pithoragarh on Sunday night, PTI reported.
+Several others are missing.

 The incident occurred in Jumma village, said Pithoragarh District Magistrate Ashish Chauhan.
 He added that the disaster took place as debris and muck due to a cloudburst hit three houses, according to the Hindustan Times.
 The affected village is around 125 km from the district headquarters.

-The bodies of the three children have been found and a search operation is underway to find others.
+Bodies of the three children were recovered on Monday, whereas another was found at a different part of Jumma.
+A search operation was underway to find others.

 “The casualties could be higher as the affected village is on the top of a hill,” Chauhan said.

 Rescue operations by the state and the National Disaster Response Teams are underway but most parts of the roads have caved in and bridges have been washed away.
 A helipad is being built in the affected area to rescue people by helicopters.